If you’re a course creator thinking about migrating your community off of Facebook Groups, then you’re in great company.

 The most successful course creators realize that owning not only your brand but your space–how you communicate with your members–and knowing that your members will see it is vital to the growth of your business.

-This is just another example of what we’ve been stressing throughout this guide: If you build your community on an awesome platform, your members will come.
+Simply put, what we’ve been stressing throughout this guide: If you build your community on an awesome platform, your members will come.

 Common mistakes to consider